 Ok… sorry.
 I don’t believe the “one napkin per day” deal.
 One, if you say you’ve got kids and you’re only using one napkin a day, well, what?
 Are your kids absolutely perfect and tidy?
 Are they using their shirts to wipe down?

 I’m gonna calculate one napkin per meal because frankly that’s what should be going on.
 If that’s not what’s going on at your house, sorry, but I need a base number here folks.

 At three meals a day (1095 meals a year), a family of four would use 12 napkins per day; 4,380 per year; 21,900 per five year.
 That’s if you only use one napkin per person, per meal and NEVER not once have guests over.
 Marcal, green paper maker notes that the average person actually uses 6 napkins per day.
 Since everyone I’ve ever met has guests over at least twice a year and at times uses more than one paper napkin per meal, I’m adding one extra package of paper napkins to the total.

 Also, this time around I’m going with the most popular paper napkins at Amazon to get a representative figure of what folks are buying – I figure that will give us a good base for comparison.

-How much are paper napkins?
+How much do paper napkins cost?